ShaliseA/Apple-Pie/README.md

 Description: Players click on letters to fill-in-the-blanks for chosen words.
 For every incorrect guess, an apple will fall off the tree.
 If the player guesses all the letters of the word before all the apples fall, a win will be recorded for the player.

-Technologies Used: Interface Builder, UIKit, Swift, Xcode
+Technologies Used: Interface Builder, UIKit, AutoLayout, Swift, Xcode